-What Are the Different Types of Credit Scores?
+VantageScore vs. FICO: Different Types of Credit Scores

-Learn why you may have more than one credit score and what that means for you
+Learn the differences between VantageScore and FICO and why you may have more than one credit score

 You may already be familiar with the importance of credit.
 After all, your credit score can help lenders decide whether to approve your credit application, what interest rate to offer, how to determine your credit limit and more.

 But did you know that there are different types of credit scores?
 Read on to learn some credit score basics, why there are different types of credit scores, how VantageScore® and FICO® differ, and more.